Adopting and amending shoreland ordinances

 Local governments with shoreland must have a shoreland ordinance that complies with the state’s shoreland rules.

-The DNR uses the shoreland model ordinance to evaluate new ordinances and amendments.
+The DNR reviews new shoreland ordinances and amendments for compliance with the state shoreland rules using the shoreland model ordinance.
 The model is updated regularly to reflect statute and rule changes.
 Communities interested in adopting or amending a shoreland ordinance should use the shoreland model ordinance.

-This process is designed so that local governments obtain conditional DNR approval of proposed ordinances or amendments in time for the public hearing.
-Conditional approval means that the proposed ordinance or amendment is mostly compliant with the rules and only a few relatively minor changes may be needed before the ordinance is adopted by the board or council.
+This DNR review process is designed so that local governments obtain the DNR's conditional approval of proposed ordinances or amendments in time for the public hearing.
+Conditional approval means that the proposed ordinance or amendment is compliant with the rules.

-If the ordinance or amendment has major deviations from the rules or includes other complexities, work with your area hydrologist to resolve issues ahead of time.
-Concerns must be resolved before the DNR will issue conditional approval.
+If the ordinance or amendment has major deviations from the rules or includes other complexities, work with your area hydrologist as described in Step 2 to address these issues before requesting conditional approval in Step 3.

-Local governments can expedite conditional approval by using the shoreland model ordinance language for new ordinances and amendments and working with the DNR early in the process.
+Local governments can expedite DNR approval by using the shoreland model ordinance language for new ordinances and amendments and working with the DNR early in the process.
+DNR Area Hydrologists are happy to discuss questions about this process and your proposed ordinance or amendment.

-Step 1: Notify the DNR of Intent to Adopt or Amend an Ordinance (Optional)
+Step 1: Notify the DNR of intent to adopt or amend an ordinance

-Informing the DNR gives us a chance to schedule time to help your effort stay on schedule.
+Informing the DNR gives us a chance to plan time to help your effort stay on schedule.
+Please send us an email explaining:

-Step 2: Request DNR Preliminary Review of a Rough Draft Ordinance/Amendment (optional)
+Step 2: Request DNR preliminary review of a rough draft ordinance/amendment (recommended)

 The preliminary review is intended to help local governments develop “near final” language ready for conditional approval.
-The DNR’s involvement in this phase is especially important if the community will be adopting a new ordinance, making comprehensive changes to an existing ordinance, or requesting to deviate from shoreland provisions through the implementation flexibility process.
-The DNR will comment on draft language, identify issues early, and provide suggestions on language for DNR approval.
+This step is highly recommended if the community will be adopting a new ordinance not based on the model, making comprehensive changes to an existing ordinance, or requesting to deviate from shoreland provisions through the implementation flexibility process.
+The DNR will comment on draft language and provide suggestions on language for DNR approval.
+A conversation with your DNR Area Hydrologist can help organize your approach and understand DNR’s expectations for approval.

-To request a DNR preliminary review of a rough draft ordinance/amendment, submit the following items as soon as the proposed ordinance is ready:
+To request a DNR preliminary review of a rough draft ordinance/amendment, submit the following items at least 30 days before you want DNR feedback:

 1. Proposed ordinance or amendment as a Word document:

-• showing all additions, deletions, and other changes from the model shoreland ordinance or the existing ordinance, and
+• showing all additions and/or deletions from the model ordinance or existing ordinance text, and

-• explaining why provisions have been added, deleted, or changed using comments in the Word document.
-Clarifying and explaining changes will reduce back-and-forth communications and expedite the review.
+• comments explaining these changes in the Word document.
+Explanatory comments will reduce back-and-forth communications and expedite the review.

 2. Email explaining:

-• what you are trying to accomplish with the new ordinance or amendment,
+• what you are trying to accomplish with the proposed ordinance or amendment,

 • proposed offsetting higher standards, if requesting implementation flexibility, and